ChefSteveP/neural-texture-compression/README_new.md

 ## Usage Instructions

-1. To train the model from scratch, run (models/AutoMat/train.py) from the root directory of the project.
+1. To train the model from scratch, run `python train.py` from the root directory of the project.
 2. To evaluate the trained model and view reconstruction results, run `python eval.py`.

 ## Problem Statement